Sidorenko's conjecture for blow-ups: Introduction

 In the proof, critical use is made of a simple mechanism that we call the H\"older trick, which allows us to convert a graph of the type described in Theorem~\ref{thm:main} into a simpler graph to which we can apply the existing techniques.
 This trick was first observed in~\cite[Section 3]{CKLL18}, but was not exploited to its full potential.
 To illustrate this key idea, we will discuss the notorious example $K_{5,5}\setminus C_{10}$ in the next section, showing that its `square' satisfies the conjecture.

+When the bipartite graph $H$ is regular on one side of the bipartition, a stronger statement, without any divisibility condition, can be obtained which already implies the aforementioned result about $K_{5,5}\setminus C_{10}$. \begin{theorem} Let $H$ be a bipartite graph with partition $A \cup B$ and $\deg(b) = r$ for all $b \in B$.
+Then, provided $|B| \geq \binom{|A|}{r}$, Sidorenko's conjecture holds for $H$. \end{theorem}

-More generally, given a bipartite graph $H$ with bipartition $A \cup B$ and a positive integer $p$, its blow-up $H_A^p$, or `$p$-th power', relative to $A$ is defined to be the graph formed by taking $p$ vertex-disjoint copies of $H$ and gluing all copies of $A$ along corresponding vertices.
+Given a bipartite graph $H$ with bipartition $A \cup B$ and a positive integer $p$, its blow-up $H_A^p$, or `$p$-th power', relative to $A$ is defined to be the graph formed by taking $p$ vertex-disjoint copies of $H$ and gluing all copies of $A$ along corresponding vertices.
 That is, we replace each vertex in $B$ with an independent set of order $p$ and connect every vertex in $A$ that was joined to $b \in B$ to every vertex in the corresponding independent set.
-Since $\binom{|A|}{r}\binom{r}{k}$ divides $|A|!/(|A|-r)!$ for each $k$, a simple corollary of Theorem~\ref{thm:main} is then as follows.
+Since $\binom{|A|}{r}\binom{r}{k}$ divides $|A|!/(|A|-r)!$ for each $k$, a simple corollary of Theorem~\ref{thm:main}, again generalising the $K_{5,5}\setminus C_{10}$ case, is then as follows.

 \begin{corollary} For every bipartite graph $H$ with bipartition $A \cup B$, there is a positive integer $p$ such that $H_A^p$ satisfies Sidorenko's conjecture.
 In particular, $p=|A|!$ always suffices. \end{corollary}